 - any other non-capital expenditure

-It is important that the levies raised in the Administrative Fund are enough to cover the total of the expenses for the year.
+It is important that the levies raised in the Administrative Fund are enough to cover the total expenses for the year.
 This is to ensure that the balance of the Administrative Fund does not end with a deficit at the conclusion of the body corporate’s financial year.

-If the balance of the Administrative Fund is in deficit at the end of the year, money will need to be raised in the following year to clear the deficit.
+If the balance of the Administrative Fund is in deficit at the end of the year, the money will need to be raised in the following year to clear the deficit.

 Note: the legislation does not allow for the Body Corporate to transfer money from the Administrative Fund to the Sinking Fund, or vice versa.

 The Sinking Fund is for the capital expenses of the body corporate; for example: